caronc/pynzbget/README.md

   inside of every other NZBGet script such as file scanning.
 * It greatly simplifies the handling of environment variables and interaction to and from NZBGet.
+* It can also be adapted to support SABnzbd scripting!
+Thus any script you write for NZBGet users, you can also tweak to work [with SABnzbd users too](https://github.com/caronc/pynzbget/wiki/SAB_PostProcessScripts)!

 Documentation
 =============